-Upon arrival owner Christine greeted us at reception, gave us a little rundown and key to our cabin.
+Upon arrival owner, Christine greeted us at reception, gave us a little rundown and a key to our cabin.
 Christine then met us at our cabin, gave us a tour and left us to unpack and settle in.

 We stayed in the Flowering Gum Cabin, a 2 bedroom cabin consisting of 1 queen and 2 bunks – my two older kids were super excited they both got a top bunk!

 There was a portacot and highchair already in our cabin for my 12 month old.
 The cabin was spacious and clean, bed linen and towels were also provided.
 Our kitchen was well equipped, I loved that it included plastic bowls, plates and cups for the kids!